samchenghowing/Web-Study-Platform-with-GenAI-Stack/readme.md

 To use the Linux-GPU profile: run `docker compose --profile linux-gpu up`.
 Also change `OLLAMA_BASE_URL=http://llm-gpu:11434` in the `.env` file.

 **Windows**
 Ollama now supports Windows.
+However, running inside [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) is prefered and you can follow the exact same guide as above.

-Install [Ollama](https://ollama.ai) on Windows and start it before running `docker compose up` using `ollama serve` in a separate terminal.
+If you still prefer running in Windows, install [Ollama](https://ollama.ai) on Windows and start it before running `docker compose up` using `ollama serve` in a separate terminal.
 Alternatively, Windows users can generate an OpenAI API key and configure the stack to use `gpt-3.5` or `gpt-4` in the `.env` file.
 # Develop

 > [!WARNING]